eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-08_blah-blah-blah-on-ba-ba-father-s-day-part-2-dad-s-creation.md

 - - -

-This page is synchronized from the post: [Blah Blah Blah on Ba Ba Father's Day - Part 2 – Dad's creation](https://steemit.com/@deanliu/blah-blah-blah-on-ba-ba-father-s-day-part-2-dad-s-creation)
+This page is synchronized from the post: ['Blah Blah Blah on Ba Ba Father''s Day - Part 2 – Dad''s creation'](https://steemit.com/@deanliu/blah-blah-blah-on-ba-ba-father-s-day-part-2-dad-s-creation)